EmanueleGallone/SdnAlarmNotification/README.md

 **NB**: Only the alarms with severity greater or equal than the '*Severity_notification_threshold*' (specified inside the config.json) will be notified to the users! <br>
 The severities are mapped inside the config.json under *Severity_levels*.

+yes, we will notify the user directly on his phone on a later version
 ## Running the tests

 Sorry, no formal tests so far.
 We know that TDD is the best approach for software development